 Editor's Note: This piece was originally published 6/16/2020 and has been updated since

-Until very recently, the only widely celebrated holiday commemorating Black rights in the United States was Martin Luther King, Jr. Day.
-However, on June 15, 2021, the holiday of Juneteenth, which commemorates the legal freedom of enslaved Black Americans annually on June 19, was established as a federal holiday.
-By doing so, the U.S. took a step forward in reckoning with its history of systemic racism and will hopefully inspire further work toward equity for all Black Americans.
+Until recently, the only widely celebrated holiday commemorating Black rights in the United States was Martin Luther King, Jr. Day.
+However, on June 15, 2021, the holiday of Juneteenth, which commemorates the emancipation of enslaved Black Americans on June 19, was established as a federal holiday.
+By doing so, the U.S. took a step forward in reckoning with its history of systemic racism and will hopefully continue to work toward equity for all Black Americans.

-Although the Emancipation Proclamation declared slaves legally free on January 1, 1863, the law wasn’t enforced in the Confederate state of Texas until more than two years later, on June 19, 1865.
-That day, two months after Robert E. Lee’s surrender, Union Major General Gordon Granger and his troops arrived in Galveston, TX, to read the proclamation aloud and to firmly enforce the law.
+The Emancipation Proclamation declared enslaved people legally free on January 1, 1863, but the law wasn’t enforced in Texas until June 19, 1865.
+That day, two months after Robert E. Lee’s surrender, Union Major General Gordon Granger and his troops arrived in Galveston, TX, to read the proclamation aloud and enforce the law.

-This day would later be coined Juneteenth and, as the holiday’s official website explains, Black Americans have since celebrated the holiday by hosting cookouts, wearing special clothes, and holding prayer services, to name a few.
+This day would later be coined Juneteenth.
+As the holiday’s official website explains, Black Americans have since celebrated the holiday by hosting cookouts, wearing special clothes, holding prayer services, and more.
 While Juneteenth has mainly been celebrated locally and its popularity has waxed and waned throughout the last century and a half, the holiday has seen a resurgence in recent years.
 In 2017, the ABC sitcom black-ish aired an episode titled “Juneteenth,” which teaches the history of the holiday and shows how much work still remains to be done in the name of racial equity.
-In 2020, two weeks after the murder of George Floyd, Twitter, Nike, and Square all officially declared Juneteenth to be a corporate holiday, and one year later, the Senate unanimously established it as a federal holiday.
+In 2020, two weeks after the murder of George Floyd, Twitter, Nike, and Square all officially declared Juneteenth to be a corporate holiday; one year later, the Senate unanimously established it as a federal holiday.

 As a Black Jew, I see Juneteenth as a beautiful reminder to not be complacent.
 While this holiday is a joyous one that affirms the Jewish notion that we are all createdand deserve to be free from bondage, it’s equally important to remember that the fight for true equality is ongoing.

-While Juneteenth marks an incredibly important step in Black American rights, it was just that – one step.
-Juneteenth celebrated slavery becoming illegal, but it did not do away with racism; not even close.
+While Juneteenth marks an incredibly important step in Black American rights, it is just that – one step.
+Juneteenth celebrated slavery becoming illegal, but it did not do away with racism.
+It did not even come close.

-In fact, Black people didn’t even become full U.S. citizens until 1868 and receive the right to vote until 1870.
-In the years since, Black people continue to face hurdle after hurdle, ranging from segregation, violence (including the worst racial massacre in U.S. history), voter suppression, and disproportionate policing and incarceration, to name just a few.
+In fact, Black people didn’t even become full U.S. citizens until 1868; they didn't receive the right to vote until even later, in 1870.
+In the years since, Black people continue to face hurdle after hurdle, including segregation, violence (including the worst racial massacre in U.S. history), voter suppression, and disproportionate policing and incarceration, to name just a few.

 And yet, the history and spirit of Juneteenth make me hopeful.